Archive-42/redux-docs/md-docs/part-6-performance-normalization.md

 <span class="token plain"> </span><span class="token comment" style="color: #c6cad2">// omit rendering logic</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We know that `useSelector` will re-run every time an action is dispatched, and that it forces the component to re-render if we return a new reference value.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We know that `useSelector` will re-run every time an action is dispatched, and that it forces the component to re-render if we return a new reference value.

 We're calling `filter()` inside of our `useSelector` hook, so that we only return the list of posts that belong to this user.
 Unfortunately, **this means that `useSelector` _always_ returns a new array reference, and so our component will re-render after _every_ action even if the posts data hasn't changed!**.